 – currently enrolled at NAIMH (North American Institute of Medical Herbalism) in distance studies

-– numerous short courses; including Sean Donahue ( Herbal Nervines) Kiva Rose (Energetics) Lisa Ganora (Understanding Plant Constituents) and Patrick Fratellone (Cardiology and Herbs).
-I am a dedicated lifelong learner, with interest in all aspects of plant medicine and healing for all species, as well as canine nutrition.
+– numerous short courses; including Sean Donahue ( Herbal Nervines) Kiva Rose (Energetics) Lisa Ganora (Understanding Plant Constituents) Sevensong (Herbal First Aid) and Patrick Fratellone (Cardiology and Herbs).
+I recently completed the online course Applied Clinical Nutrition with Thomas Easley at the Eclectic School of Herbal Medicine and am currently enrolled in An Integrative Approach to Systemic Inflammation: I am a dedicated lifelong learner, with interest in all aspects of plant medicine and healing for all species, as well as canine nutrition.

 Student member of the American Herbalist Guild